subsquid/docs/README.md

 ### Key Concepts

-To take a more a more conceptual approach, learn more about the project fundamentals, dive deeper into the multi-layer Architecture, head over to the [Key Concepts](./#undefined) section.
+To take a more a more conceptual approach, learn more about the project fundamentals, dive deeper into the modula architecture of Subsquid, head over to the [Key Concepts](./#undefined) section.

 ### Start developing